 Remember to make sure your child uses the scissors correctly and goes around the paper correctly.

-See this page for more tips to help your child cut well.
+See my page for more tips to help your child cut along a line accurately.

 My child was able to tackle the smaller shapes, but you may need to assist with the star, or leave it out altogether.